vishal7201/aws-sns-sms/README.md

 An AWS SNS Module to send msessage to a phone number.(Can be used to send OTP)

-A small library that adds commas to numbers

 ## Installation

   npm install aws-sns-sms